Introduction: What is Ionic Bonding?

 Solubility: Has relatively high solubility in polar solvents, where it can dissociate into ions.

-Intermolecular Forces: Strong intermolecular forces due to electrostatic attraction between ions of opposite charges.
+Intramolecular Forces: Strong intramolecular forces due to electrostatic attraction between ions of opposite charges.
+Therefore, ionic compounds tend to have high melting points.

 Electrical Conductivity: